 We live in a world where integrity is neither consistently taught nor widely expected.
-When our children demonstrate honesty, kindness, trustworthiness and reliability, that’s a great time to take them aside and offer a sincere compliment.
+When our children demonstrate honesty, kindness, trustworthiness, and reliability, that’s a great time to take them aside to offer a sincere compliment.
+Use this free printable to remind your kids of good character traits.

 2. Compliment obedience and respect.

 It’s too easy to fall into patterns of disapproval, where the only time we notice is when kids do wrong.
-Rather than waiting for disobedience or disrespect (then coming down like a ton of bricks) try noticing obedience and respect: “I don’t always remember to tell you, but you are an awesome young man, and I appreciate the way you treat your mother”.
+Rather than waiting for disobedience or disrespect (then coming down like a ton of bricks), try noticing obedience and respect: “I don’t always remember to tell you, but you are an awesome young man, and I appreciate the way you treat people.”

 3. Compliment them for simply being part of the family.

-“Every time I see you, I’m thankful that I’m your Mom.”
-Kids need to understand that they are valued simply because they are.
+“Every time I see you, I’m thankful that I’m your mom.”
+Kids need to understand that they are valued simply because they are who they are, not for what they do.

 4. Compliment contributions to the family.

 “This is one clean porch, mister!”
 “You mowed the lawn right up to the edge.
 Way to go!
-I’m so glad you take this job so seriously, it shows.”
+I’m so glad you take this job so seriously—it shows.”
 Doing a job at a high standard is always worth noting.
+Use iMOM’s free printable chore habit tracker to help your kids grow in responsibility.

 6. Compliment the effort, even when the result is not the best.